Moraiyo khichdi is a Hindu fasting friendly dish that is easy to make. Served alongside some yogurt, it makes for a satisfying meal.

 It is used commonly as farali food or as a vrat dish.
 This means it is okay to use when fasting.
 It is often used to make khichdi, pulao or even as dosas or pudla/cheelas.

-Moraiyo is made of a small, round seeds.
+Moraiyo is small, round seeds.
 When cooked they become soft.

 Making Moraiyo Khichdi